GoHighLevel Pricing 2026: $97 vs $297 vs $497 Plan Breakdown

 • Funnel and website builder with unlimited pages

-• Calendar and appointment scheduling
+• Calendar and appointment scheduling with workflow automations

 • Reputation management and Google review request sequences

-• Forms, surveys, and quizzes
+• Forms, surveys, quizzes, and basic reporting dashboard

-Not suitable for: Digital marketing agencies managing multiple clients.
-One sub-account will not cut it past month one.
+Best for: Solopreneurs, coaches, freelancers, single-location businesses managing their own marketing.
+Not suitable for: Digital marketing agencies managing multiple clients — one sub-account will not hold past month one.

-• Unlimited sub-accounts — onboard as many clients as you want at no extra platform cost
+• Unlimited sub-accounts: Onboard as many clients as you want at no extra platform cost

-• Unlimited team members — no per-seat pricing headaches as your agency grows
+• Unlimited team members: No per-seat pricing headaches as your agency grows

-• Full API access — connect to any third-party tool via webhook, Zapier, or direct REST calls
+• Full API access: Connect to any third-party tool via webhook, Zapier, or direct REST calls

-• White-label desktop app — rebrand the GHL dashboard with your agency logo, colours, and custom domain
+• White-label desktop app: Rebrand the GHL dashboard with your agency logo, colours, and custom domain

-Best for: Digital marketing agencies, social media managers, CRM consultants, real estate teams managing multiple agents or branch locations.
+Best for: Digital marketing agencies, CRM consultants, social media managers, real estate teams managing multiple agents or branch locations.

-The $497 Pro plan unlocks GoHighLevel's most powerful — and most misunderstood — capability: SaaS Mode.
-This is where you stop being purely a service provider and start operating as a software company.
+The $497 Pro plan unlocks GoHighLevel's most powerful and most misunderstood capability: SaaS Mode.
+This is where you stop being a pure service provider and start operating as a software company.
+With the Pro plan activated, you can:

 • White-label GoHighLevel entirely and sell it as your own branded software platform